 As a retired Qwest Employee or Long-Term Disability (LTD) Recipient covered under the Predecessor Plan (and retired having satisfied certain age and service criteria), you and the following Dependents are eligible for coverage under this Plan.
-(See the "Additional Enrollment Information" and the "General Information" sections for more enrollment information.)
+(See XXIV.
+ADDITIONAL ENROLLMENT INFORMATION and XXXIV.
+GENERAL INFORMATION for more enrollment information.)
 Eligible individuals include the following per Plan provisions and limitations:

-- All retired Qwest Employees on a service or disability pension covered by a Predecessor Plan prior to January 1, 1991 and known as Qwest Pre-91 Retirees - Class I Dependents of eligible Qwest Pre-91 Retirees and LTD Recipients - Class II Dependents of eligible Qwest Pre-91 Retirees - Qwest LTD Recipients who were eligible for a Company Long-Term Disability Plan prior to January 1, 1991 - Surviving Spouses of eligible Qwest Pre-91 Retirees - Sponsored Children of eligible Qwest Pre-91 Retirees

-• Participants of this Plan who become eligible for continued coverage under COBRA (see the "Continuation of Medical Coverage" section) on or after January 1, 1991
+All retired Qwest Employees on a service or disability pension covered by a Predecessor Plan prior to January 1,

+1991 and known as Qwest Pre-91 Retirees

+- Class I Dependents of eligible Qwest Pre-91 Retirees and LTD Recipients - Class II Dependents of eligible Qwest Pre-91 Retirees - Qwest LTD Recipients who were eligible for a Company Long-Term Disability Plan prior to January 1, 1991 - Surviving Spouses of eligible Qwest Pre-91 Retirees - Sponsored Children of eligible Qwest Pre-91 Retirees - Participants of this Plan who become eligible for continued coverage under COBRA (see XXII.
+CONTINUATION OF MEDICAL COVERAGE (UNDER COBRA)) on or after January 1, 1991

 LTD Recipients.
-If you are eligible to receive Benefits under the Long-Term Disability (LTD) provisions of the CenturyLink Disability Plan and you are not retired, you shall be eligible for the Benefit provisions of this Plan if your LTD commenced prior to January 1, 1991.
-Your medical Benefits are payable on the same basis as a Qwest Pre-91 Retiree provided you remain eligible as "Disabled" under the terms of the CenturyLink Disability Plan.
+If you are eligible to receive Benefits under the Long-Term Disability (LTD) provisions of the Lumen Disability Plan and you are not retired, you shall be eligible for the Benefit provisions of this Plan if your LTD commenced prior to January 1, 1991.
+Your medical Benefits are payable on the same basis as a Qwest Pre-91 Retiree provided you remain eligible as "Disabled" under the terms of the Lumen Disability Plan.
 However, you may not cover Class II Dependents or Sponsored Children who were not covered effective January 1, 1991.